susan-davis/stellar-core/EPISODES.md

 Success triggers a victory sequence, in which the surviving crew are reunited to depart in a refitted *Odysseus*.

-### 308:	*Manners, Climates, Councils, Governments*
+### 30x:	*Manners, Climates, Councils, Governments*

 Harmony has been defeated, but the Union is in tatters, and there's utter chaos on the other side of the Quellan border and beyond.
 Player is the hero of the quadrant; can they put the Union back together again?

-TBD: Do we have a denouement episode, or is this the final act of *The Utmost Bound of Human Thought?*
+TBD: Do we have a denouement episode, is this the final act of *The Utmost Bound of Human Thought*, or is this a subplot in *The Baths of All the Western Stars?* It's strongest to end with the victory after Harmony, and leave the cleanup for the full length plus.

 ### 309	*The Baths of All the Western Stars* (FULL LENGTH PLUS)